LyceanEM/LyceanEM-Python/docs/source/design.rst

 If LyceanEM has been useful to your research and you would like to acknowledge the projection in your publication, we would like to encourage you to cite the following paper :footcite:p:`Pelham2021a`.

-The base class of LyceanEM is that of the `antenna pattern'.
+The basic class of LyceanEM for farfield patterns is the `antenna pattern`.
 This class provides a useful container for individual antenna patterns, with builtin functions to generate simple patterns, import, rotate, and display them.

+In order to handle solids in a consistent manner for raycasting, LyceanEM implements the class `structures` as a way to bundle multiple trianglemesh solids that are part of a whole.
+This enables not just packaging for the raycaster, but also further development for multimaterial modelling.

 .. toctree::
     base